jonnor/projects/bioplastic/README.md

 * Hardening
 * Make shape
 * After-curing

+If already have pure casein, seem to need a strong base to make an alkali solution.
+Rubber milk video uses Potassium Hydroxide (KOH).

 One can of course add dyes and pigments.
 Probably also use plasticiers and other additives to adjust material properties.